ChrisDavid2/gpds2/docs/problems/two-classifications.md

 from 1 to 20.
 The level 1 is the smoothest and level 20 is the most severe.
 Then we classified the test images with each of the degraded levels.
 The model previously trained with non-degraded images and the classification results (accuracy, precision, f1_score and recall) are shown in the following sections.
-The PSNR and MSE values of each degradation level correspond to the average of the MSE and PSNR values of each degraded image in the test set.
+The PSNR and MSE values of each degradation level correspond to the average of the MSE and PSNR values of each degraded image in the testset.
+The degraded test images can be found [here](https://drive.google.com/drive/u/0/folders/1EXKXsPn5fSyOsk54ZZdLQjrFKNLO-Vjb).

 ### 4.1 Original Images
 The results for classifying the existence or not of a tumor are given by the table and by the confusion matrix, Figure [1], shown below: